-- a.
-Declare to the FIA, before 1 August of year N-1, that they provided to their customer Competitors: - An initial full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit. - ii.
+- i.
+An initial full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit. - ii.
 Preliminary estimates of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness. - b.
-Declare to the FIA, before 1 November of year N-1, that they provided to their customer Competitors: - A final full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit - ii.
+Declare to the FIA, before 1 November of year N-1, that they provided to their customer Competitors: - i.
+A final full external space model of the Power Unit including details and locations of all physical interfaces required by the team to install the Power Unit. - ii.
 Firm predictions of important operating parameters such as heat rejection, fuel mass and density, clutch shaft stiffness and engine stiffness. - iii.
 Initial details of any other parts, procedures, operating conditions and limits or any other information required by the team to install and operate the Power Unit as intended.